 a.
 Front view of point cloud of aluminum-Spectralon plate.
 White points show the full point cloud.
-The colored points (point size increased for better visibility) show the points on the aluminum and Spectralon plates with the edge points removed.
+The colored points (points in the middle where the point size is increased for better visibility) show the points on the aluminum and Spectralon plates with the edge points removed.